 Click the desired cell style from the gallery.

 The Cell Styles gallery closes and Excel applies the style to the selected cells.

 If Live Preview doesn’t seem to be working, the feature may have been disabled.
-Click the Office button and then click the Excel Options button.
-Click the Popular tab and then select the Enable Live Preview check box under Top Options for Working with Excel.
+Click the File tab and then click Options.
+Click the General tab and then select the Enable Live Preview check box under User Interface options.
 Click OK.